-- (a) All meetings shall be conducted in accordance with rule set by the Committee.
-In the absence of such rules, the Committee will follow Robert's Rules. - (b) Attendance: members commit to attending all meetings unless they are prevented from doing so by reasonable excuse.
+- (a) The Committee will conduct meetings in accordance with rules set by the Commitee. - (b) Attendance: members commit to attending all meetings unless they are prevented from doing so by reasonable excuse.
 Committee members will notify staff ahead of meetings if they are unable to be present, and will read materials and request briefings from staff on the information presented, deliberations and outcomes of the meeting.
 The Committee will not use alternates or proxies. - (c) In the absence of the regular chair, the Committee will appoint a presiding chair to conduct that meeting unless the chair has already done so. - (d) The Committee may establish other rules of procedures as deemed necessary for the conduct of business. - (e) Metro will provide staff, as necessary, to record the actions of the Committee, and to handle Committee business, correspondence, minutes, and public information. - (f) Committee members are subject to the provisions of Oregon Public Records and Meetings Law.
 All Committee meetings and records shall be open and available to the public.
 This includes discussions of Committee business by email or in gatherings of a quorum of Committee members outside of regular Committee meetings.